 I have been experimenting with a new responsibility chart or “chore chart” for my kids over the last few months.
-I had designed one a while ago but to be honest, I totally overcomplicated and we kind of abandoned it after several months.
-I called it a responsibility chart because I believe chores are responsibilities and so are good behaviours and on my chart, we have both.
+I had designed one a while ago but to be honest, I totally over complicated and we kind of abandoned it after several months.
+I called it a responsibility chart because I believe chores are responsibilities and so are good behaviours and on this chart, we have both.

 (affiliate links provided in post)